 Never mind the misadventures that caused the injuries, those plasters (came in many sizes and forms) provided a much needed comforting cover-up for the wounds in a well-cushioned intimate embrace.

-At 454, Penang Road stands a modest but iconic “heritage” of the medical kind.
-“Howe Cheang” is its name.
-For since the time when I knew my ABC’s – nearly 6 decades ago – I have heard this name so very often.
-Yes it was the “Go-To” place for all kinds of western medicine – well trusted by Penang Lang.
+At 454, Penang Road there used to stand a modest iconic “heritage” of the medical kind.
+“Howe Cheang” was its name.
+From the time I knew my ABC’s — a good 6 decades ago — I became familiar with this name.
+Yes, it was the “Go-To” place for all kinds of western medicine.
 You named it, they had it.

 As a kid I was not always in good health.
 Poor as my parents were, they always took me across from Butterworth to visit clinics in Penang.
 Often, the clinics did not stock certain medicine, and the doctors would write a prescription to buy them at this shop.
-But I also know, a prescription was not always needed.
+But unlike the more “atas” Boon Pharmacy at the other end of Penang Road, a prescription was not always needed.
+Just had to show them the money!